tsgates/arch-wiki-markdown/wiki/Cross_Compiling_Tools_Package_Guidelines.md

 Important note
 --------------

-This page describes new way of doing things, inspired by follwing packages in [community]:
+This page describes the new way of doing things, inspired by the following packages in [community]:

 -   mingw32-gcc and other packages from mingw32-* series
--   arm-elf-gcc-base and other packages from arm-elf-* series
+-   arm-none-eabi-gcc and other packages from arm-elf-* series
 -   arm-wince-cegcc-gcc and other packages from arm-wince-cegcc-* series

 Version compatibility
 ---------------------

-Warning:Using incompatible version of packages for toolchain compilation leads to inevitable failures.
+Warning:Using incompatible versions of packages for toolchain compilation leads to inevitable failures.
 By default consider all versions incompatible.

-Following strategies allows to select compatible vesions of gcc, binutils, kernel and C library:
+The following strategies allows you to select compatible vesions of gcc, binutils, kernel and C library:

 -   General rules:
-    -   there is correlation between gcc and binutils releases, use simultaneously released versions;
+    -   there is a correlation between gcc and binutils releases, use simultaneously released versions;
     -   it is better to use latest kernel headers to compile libc but use --enable-kernel switch (specific to glibc, other C libraries may use different conventions) to enforce work on older kernels;
 -   Official repositories: you may have to apply additional fixes and hacks, but versions used by Arch Linux (or it's architecture-specific forks) most probably can be made to work